warptools/warpforge-site/src/api-specs/cli-overview.md

 ### commands that require a local workspace

 - `warpforge workspace init` — Makes a .workspace directory.
-It won’t commit with git without any *files* in there though so that might be something to fiddle with.
+It won't commit with git without any *files* in there though so that might be something to fiddle with.
     - `warpforge workspace init --root` — Creates a root workspace.
 - `warpforge workspace release` — needs definition (may turn out to be a multi-step command sequence).
 - `warpforge workspace clean memos` — delete memoization records.
 With options: those over a certain age, any with a certain wareID in the inputs, etc. Both local and root by default.